quinn-rs/quinn/docs/book/src/quinn/set-up-connection.md

 **Client**

-Just like a TCP client, you need to connect to a listening endpoint (the server).
-In quinn you can do this with the method [connect()][connect].
+The client needs to connect to the server using the [connect(server_name)][connect] method.
-The [connect()][connect] method has an argument 'server name' which has to be the name that is in the configured certificate.
+The argument 'server name' is the DNS name (matching the certificate configured in the server).

 ```rust
 async fn client() -> anyhow::Result<()> {